ocryptocode/ocryptocode/README.md

 I am the CEO villager of https://x.com/vortex_capital_, ambassador, and community builder.

 I build a coding legacy — projects that reflect my passion.
-These repositories act as proof-of-work (POW) and are part of one unified ecosystem.
+These repositories act as proof-of-work (POW) and are part of one unified ecosystem

 This repository also serves as my resume, it's the beginning of everything